isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/About.md

 description: ""
 third_nav_title: Art Exhibitions
 ---
-<p><strong>Shaping Hearts is back bigger and greater than ever!</strong> Join
+<h4><strong>Shaping Hearts is back.
+Bigger, bolder, and better than ever.</strong></h4>
+<p>Step into Singapore’s largest inclusive arts event and experience the
-us to appreciate and support the works of artists with disabilities.
-Engage in experiential activities that simulate disabilities, fostering a deeper understanding of their world.
-Explore over 500 paintings at our exhibitions, available for purchase on-site.
-Proceeds from the sale of paintings go to a good cause of supporting artists with disabilities.</p>
+remarkable works of artists with disabilities while engaging in immersive activities that offer glimpses into their world.
+All artworks are available for purchase, and proceeds go toward supporting artists with disabilities.</p>
 <h4><strong>UPCOMING EXHIBITIONS:</strong></h4>
 <table style="minWidth: 50px">
 <colgroup>